SansGuidon/bookmarks/README.md

 > * Say 'no'.
 Say it constructively.
 Say it nicely.
 Say it helpfully.
 But say 'no'.
 > * Do a few things totally brilliantly every day.
 And feel very productive.
 * [Nicholas Bate](https://blog.strategicedge.co.uk/2013/03/tidy-up-as-you-go-along-be-it-cooking-diy-or-selling-your-software-solution-remember-the-small-stuff-as-it-is-big-stuf.html) - (2013) Life Tips 101
+* [Seth Godin](https://seths.blog/2021/02/an-abundance-of-caution/) - (2021) An abundance of caution
+> * It turns out that we don’t need an abundance of caution.
+We need appropriate caution.
+They’re different things.
+Abundant caution is wasted.
+> * Please don’t avoid appropriate caution.
+It matters to you and to the community.
+But seeking reassurance and peace of mind by trying to drive risk to zero doesn’t get you either one of them.

 ## Productivity tools
 * [Chris Barber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.